konveyor/konveyor.github.io/content/Tackle/installation1.md

 **Prerequisites**

 * Cluster-admin privileges.
-This can be minikube
+This can be minikube.

 **Procedure**